Conformal field theory for annulus SLE: partition functions and martingale-observables: Annulus SLE martingale-observables

-for Dirichlet boundary conditions.
-Here $\pa_{\xi}=\pa+\bar{\pa}$ is the operator of differentiation with respect to the real variable $\xi$ whereas $\pa_{q_j}$ denotes the one with respect to the complex variable $q_j$. \end{prop} \begin{proof} We prove the proposition for ER boundary condition only.
-The minor changes are needed for Dirichlet boundary condition.
+Here $\pa_{\xi}=\pa+\bar{\pa}$ is the operator of differentiation with respect to the real variable $\xi$ whereas $\pa_{\xi_j}$ denotes the one with respect to the complex variable $\xi_j$. \end{prop} \begin{proof} Let us write $\bfs{\zeta}=S_{\XX}$.
+Since $\Psi(z)$ is a holomorphic differential with respect to $z$, we rewrite Theorem~\ref{BPZ_ER} as